rob-blackbourn/JetBlack.Bloomberg/README.md

 ## Notes

 I wanted to make the library entirely asynchronous.
-To keep this simple I have used two techniques: Observable, and Promises.
+To keep this simple I have used two techniques: Observables, and Promises.

 The ticking data is provided through an observable: